Tathagata-42/ReactRepo/graphqlserver/Readme.md

 ## Conclusion

 This code sets up a basic GraphQL server using Apollo Server in TypeScript.
 It defines a simple GraphQL schema with a `Book` type and a `Query` type for retrieving an array of books.
 The server is configured to listen on port 4000, and upon starting, it logs the URL where it can be accessed.
-This setup is ideal for learning the basics of GraphQL and Apollo Server integration.
+This setup is ideal for learning the basics of GraphQL and Apollo Server integration